Bachelor of Science in Elementary Education Foundations

 This major is designed to prepare you to become an elementary teacher.
 However, you will also gain valuable and highly transferable skills for many different career paths including, boards of education, consulting firms, test preparation companies, adoption agencies and educational publishers.

-Graduates from our elementary education programs are justice-seeking people, educators, and leaders.
-Deeply engaged with children, communities, colleagues, and the field of education, they allow themselves to be vulnerable by repositioning challenges as new opportunities to learn.
-Our graduates constantly question, seeking alternative understandings and approaches as they implement cutting-edge content and pedagogical knowledge.
-They are part of a growing movement that disrupts the status quo in public education as we build a just future together.
+Graduates from our elementary education programs are justice-seeking people, educators, and advocates.
+As leaders who are deeply engaged with children, communities, colleagues, and the field of education, they reposition challenges as new opportunities to learn.
+Our graduates constantly seek alternative approaches as they implement cutting-edge content and pedagogical knowledge.
+They are part of a growing movement that disrupts the status quo in public education and that works to build a more just future.

 Program length: This program is a four-year baccalaureate degree